easeverance/Capstone_Project_Covid_Suicide/README.md

 ## Segment 1: Sketch It Out

-The team is comprised of both Derek and Elizabeth - therefore there is no assigning square, triangle, circle or x responisbilities.
+The team is comprised of only Derek and Elizabeth - therefore there is no assigning square, triangle, circle or x responisbilities.

 ### List of Deliverables for January 31st